-Are you feeling fed up?
+Are you feeling tired of dieting?

 If you’re fed up with being stuck in the cycle of yo-yo diets, know that there is a way out – it’s called Intuitive Eating.
 Intuitive Eating is an evidence-based approach to health and wellness.
 It helps you tune into your body signals, stop the binge-restrict cycle, and heal your relationship with food.
 This is achieved by working through principles that will guide you back to a natural way of eating.
 It is steered by internal body signals and wisdom (i.e. hunger, fullness and satisfaction) rather than external rules.

 Unlearning dieting is a process

 The process of learning how to stop dieting and eat normally again isn’t usually as simple or easy as we might like.
 Especially if we’ve been following external food rules for a long time.
 Even if you feel more ready than ever to hop off the dieting bandwagon, it’s normal for uncertainties, fears and sticking points to crop up throughout the process.
 Below, our clients describe some very common fears and struggle with letting go of diets:

 “Trusting myself around food.
 Especially when alone and there are no limits.
 I am not in touch with what my body wants/needs.”

 “I don’t listen to my body.
 I eat what I think I must eat instead of what I want to eat.”

 “The overload of available information on what I should or shouldn’t be eating, how I should or shouldn’t look.
 This means being constantly disciplined, thin, healthy, happy and IN CONTROL.”

 If any of these resonate with you, please know that you are not alone.
 There will be ups and downs whilst figuring out how to stop dieting and eat normally, However, if you stick with it, it will likely be one of the best, most liberating things you do.
 You can check out videos and written stories of clients who have broken free from dieting.

 Stop Obsessing and Regain Control With Food: Your 7-day Guide